apeeyush/cs330-nachos/README_group5.txt

  scheduler->ReadyToRun() function.

 9.Exec
 In this, we first read the filename from mainMemory using the address supplied as argument.
 We contine reading it until we encounter a NULL.
 After this, we addrspace for the currently running thread.
-Then, we call StartProcess on the file.
+Then, we call StartProcess on the file to execute it.

 10.Exit
 First we take exitcode passed as an argument to sys_Exit() call.